arthur-gallois/Twinews-adapted/README.md

 	candidates = getEvalData(config['splitVersion'], maxUsers=config['maxUsers'])['candidates']

-You then need to produce all rankings in a variable `rankings` that is the same as `candidates` but with list instead of sets of urls.
+You need to produce all rankings in a variable `rankings` that is the same as `candidates` but with lists instead of sets of urls.

 Finally you add `rankings` in the `twinews-rankings` database: